astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ services/provider.php](https://github.com/astridx/boilerplate/compare/t5...t6#diff-6f6a8e05c359293ccc2ab0a2046bce7f)

-Previously it was not necessary to set the `MVC factory`, now it is required.
+Previously it was not necessary to set the `MVC factory` in `provider.php`, now it is required.
 Otherwise you will see the following error message or you will be forced to program the connection to the database yourself: `MVC factory not set in Joomla\CMS\Extension\MVCComponent`.

 [administrator/components/com_foos/ services/provider.php](https://github.com/astridx/boilerplate/blob/a16028022ae1e854f4e54764e7b335bfaf3c19f0/src/administrator/components/com_foos/services/provider.php)